Monday, August 3, 2009

 Dear Sarah,

-From reading your blog, I know that you recently went through a bad break up, and I'm currently in that situation.
-While it's not bad in the sense that we're not talking and hate each other, it's bad in the sense that it hurts every second of every day, and as much as I would rather be with him, he decided that we would be better off apart.
-How have you been surviving the break up, and getting through it to the other side?
-How you have been doing it and what has helped you?
+From reading your blog, I know that you recently went through a bad breakup and I’m currently in that situation.
+While it’s not bad in the sense that we’re not talking and hate each other, it’s bad in the sense that it hurts every second of every day, and as much as I would rather be with him, he decided that we would be better off apart.
+How do you get over a breakup?
+How have you been doing it and what has helped you?

 Oh friend.
 I am flattered that you think I could write a 'how-to' post on this, but I think this piece should be more accurately titled "How to turn the corner after a break up, stop crying in the bathroom at work, and begin to enjoy your life again (but still sometimes cry when you hear that one song)"